-Gold grain counts ranged from 0 to 26 gold grains in a nominal 10 kg till sample; sonic hole 19CS0025 contained 26 gold grains and the DAC Deposit could be the possible source up-ice of the gold grains in
+Gold grain counts in tills ranged from 0 to 26 gold grains in a nominal 10 kg till sample; sonic hole 19CS0025 contained 26 gold grains and it could be possible that the DAC Deposit is an up-ice source of the gold grains in 19CS0025.

-19CS0025.
 This hole along with hole 19CS0024 appear to form a weakly enriched tabular anomaly in the till column.

-The various alterations patterns of bedrock pebble analyses indicate that the pebble sources are mostly fresh to lightly altered rhyolites, dacites and basalts.
+However, in these same holes, the various alterations patterns of bedrock pebbles in the tills indicate that the pebble sources are mostly fresh to lightly altered rhyolites, dacites and basalts.
 Since greenstone-hosted quartz-carbonate veins mineralization is usually associated with medium to intense alteration the closer you get to the gold mineralized systems, it is reasonable to assume that the source of the gold enriched till is not located in the immediate vicinity (i.e. within few hundred meters) of the sonic holes and it is possible that the tills are sampling a gold enriched source further up ice than the DAC Deposit.

-NI43-101 Technical Report and Resource Estimation of the DAC Deposit, Destiny Property, Quebec, March, 2011 by Todd McCracken, P.Geo.
+\NI43-101 Technical Report and Resource Estimation of the DAC Deposit, Destiny Property, Quebec, March, 2011 by Todd McCracken, P.Geo.